 A 60-day renewal is the process of transferring your retirement savings from a qualified plan, usually a 401 (k), to an IRA.
 The funds are distributed to you and must be re-deposited within 60 days to avoid tax penalties.
 You start the reinvestment application and are limited to one renewal per year, per account.
-A direct reinvestment occurs when the assets in your account are transferred directly from one IRA depositary to another.
+A direct reinvestment occurs when the assets in your account, such as Gold in your IRA, are transferred directly from one IRA depositary to another.
 Transfer requests are initiated by your new custodian.

 A transfer has no tax consequences or limitations on the number of transfers you can make.
 The 60-day reinvestment rule allows you to deposit accumulated IRA funds from one account to another if you choose a 60-day indirect reinvestment option.
 The same rules apply as above; a transfer from a traditional IRA or QRP to an annuity is the same as a transfer from a traditional IRA or QRP to a QRP or IRA.
 In addition, the IRS may exempt the 60-day renewal requirement in certain situations if you missed the deadline due to circumstances beyond its control.

 Roth IRA, minimum required distribution, tax planning, RMD, IRS, IRA, 401 (k), inherited IRA, Mailbag, Ed Slott, IRA contribution, retirement planning, conversion to Roth IRA, IRA renewal, qualified charitable distribution, IRA distribution, IRA beneficiary, Marvin Rotenberg, 10 percent fine, QCD.
 For a variety of reasons, such as when changing employers, you may want to transfer your current Qualified Retirement Plan (QRP) to another qualified retirement plan or to an Individual Retirement Account (IRA) or transfer your current IRA to another IRA or QRP.
 A 60-day Roth IRA with a renewal is tax-free because the funds deposited in a Roth IRA are already after-tax funds.
 In addition, cumulative conversions from traditional IRAs to Roth IRAs are also not counted toward the limit.